Weather Discussion 9/15/23

 ------------------

-- Lee is a large storm and impacts are expected well away from the center
+-Lee is a large storm and impacts are expected well away from the

-- Tropical storm force winds and heavy rainfall are expected from Bangor

 POTENTIAL IMPACTS